abraham-leal/ccloud-schema-exporter/README.md

     	Optional custom path for local copy.
 This must be an existing directory structure.
   -lowerBound int
-    	Lower SR ID space bound (default 100000) -scrapeInterval int
+    	Lower SR ID space bound (default 100000) -no-prompt
+    	Set this flag to avoid checks while running.
+Assure you have the destination SR to correct Mode and Compatibility.
+  -scrapeInterval int
     	Amount of time ccloud-schema-exporter will delay between schema sync checks in seconds (default 60) -src-sr-key string